 Conditions We Treat

-At Mount Sinai Chelsea, we treat a variety of conditions with infusion therapy, ranging from cancer to anemia, Crohn’s disease, multiple sclerosis, some forms of arthritis, congestive heart failure, and some types of immune deficiency or neurological disorders.
+At the Blavatnik Center, we treat a variety of conditions with infusion therapy, ranging from cancer to anemia, Crohn’s disease, multiple sclerosis, some forms of arthritis, congestive heart failure, and some types of immune deficiency or neurological disorders.
 Infusions can provide antibiotics, anti-coagulation therapy, anti-emetics, anti-hemophilic factors, hydration, vitamins, and other nutrients such as iron, and chemotherapy.

 Our doctors are part of the Mount Sinai Health System and the Icahn School of Medicine at Mount Sinai, meaning they have access to clinical trials that offer the latest medical advances to treat your condition.